nabroo101/CryptoClustering/README.md

    The notebook contains all the code for the data analysis and visualization.

+## Acknowledgments

+   1. The project was completed as part of a data analysis challenge or coursework.
+   2. I attended a review session with the instructor and TA, which helped me gain valuable insights into the analysis and visualization techniques.

 ## Conclusion

 This data analysis project provides valuable insights into the cryptocurrency market using K-Means clustering and PCA.
 By following the steps in the Jupyter Notebook, users can reproduce the analysis, explore the clustering results, and gain a better understanding of the trends in the cryptocurrency market.